remix-run/remix/docs/pages/stacks.md

 ## Custom Stacks

-The Remix CLI will help you get started with one of these built-in stacks, but if you want, you can create your own stack and the Remix CLI will help you get started with that stack.
+If you want, you can create your own stack and the Remix CLI will help you get started with that stack.
 There are several ways to do this, but the most straightforward is to create a GitHub repo:

 ```
 npx create-remix@latest --template my-username/my-repo